Losant/losant-docs/docs/edge-compute/edge-agent-usage.md

 ## Running With Environment Config

 There are only three required environment variables that must be set to run the container.
-You must provide the `DEVICE_ID` obtained when you [created your edge compute device](/devices/edge-compute/), as well as the `ACCESS_KEY` and `ACCESS_SECRET` [associated with your application](/applications/access-keys/).
+You must provide the `DEVICE_ID` obtained when you [created your Edge Compute device](/devices/edge-compute/), as well as the `ACCESS_KEY` and `ACCESS_SECRET` [associated with your application](/applications/access-keys/).
 Although these are the only required configuration, we're also going to mount in a volume for the Agent to write to.

 ```console
 docker run -d --restart always --name docs-agent \